 Good behaviour is rewarded by praise and encouragement.
 Every week, children who have performed particularly well during the week are chosen for ‘Star of the Week’ badges which are presented in assembly.
 'Smiley' badges are also awarded for sport, music, ballet and other co-curricular activities.
 The children proudly wear their badges for that week before returning them to the class teacher.
 In addition, stickers are given for instant praise and encouragement so that the children immediately know how well they have done.
 Prizes are awarded at our Queen’s College annual Speech Day to those children in Year 2 who have made outstanding progress.

-Mrs Teri Underwood is the designated safeguarding officer for the whole of the Junior School.
+Mr Andrew Free is the designated safeguarding officer for the whole of the School.

 To see all School Policies, please click here.